site24x7/plugins/certificate_monitoring/README.md

-      days_left                                     ->      Number of days left before the certificate expires subject_name                                  ->      Subject name of the certificate is_the_certificate_expired                    ->      shows expiry status of certificate as true/false
+      days_left                                     ->      Number of days left before the certificate expires subject_name                                  ->      Subject name of the certificate is_the_certificate_expired                    ->      shows expiry status of certificate as true/false verified                                      ->      shows verification status of certificate as true/false